 International Collaboration Committee

-The International Collaboration Committee (previously called the International Relations Committee) is responsible for HPS Strategic Plan Objectives 1.2.
-The committee is responsible for maintaining ongoing communications and interactions with radiation protection communities abroad, assisting other nations in planning and organizing radiation safety/protection organizations where appropriate (see also the Radiation Safety Without Borders Initiative), implementing special international or bilateral topical workshops on problems and issues of interest to Society membership, obtaining independent funding for workshop support, arranging for publication of workshop reports consistent with Society policy, acting as a conduit for other international opportunities and options that may be of interest and benefit to the Society, helping arrange outside sponsored visits of Society members to radiological sites abroad where Society special interests may be served, supporting the "Radiation Safety Without Borders" initiative, and providing information to the Society of potential international visitors who may be potential speakers at Society chapter meetings.
+The International Collaboration Committee (previously called the International Relations Committee) is responsible for maintaining ongoing communications and interactions with radiation protection communities abroad, assisting other nations in planning and organizing radiation safety/protection organizations where appropriate (see also the Radiation Safety Without Borders Initiative), implementing special international or bilateral topical workshops on problems and issues of interest to Society membership, obtaining independent funding for workshop support, arranging for publication of workshop reports consistent with Society policy, acting as a conduit for other international opportunities and options that may be of interest and benefit to the Society, helping arrange outside sponsored visits of Society members to radiological sites abroad where Society special interests may be served, supporting the "Radiation Safety Without Borders" initiative, and providing information to the Society of potential international visitors who may be potential speakers at Society chapter meetings.

 The International Relations Committee is composed of nine members who represent professional and technical interests and who have expressed a specific interest in international affairs.
 If you have any questions about the committee or its activities, please contact the Chair.